Ashik-M/quickstart-rancher-talk/README.md

 ---

 ## Using the Built-in Kubectl Shell
-In this workshop, you'll use the built-in Rancher **Kubectl Shell** for running commands during the lab exercises.
+In this workshop, you'll use the built-in Rancher **Kubectl Shell** to run commands during the lab exercises.

 - Access the **Kubectl command line** by clicking the Kubectl shell button located in the **navigation bar** at the top of the screen.